 Dr. Pin-Hsin Lin is Composer, pianist, and educator.
 Her English name is Crystal.

 Dr. Lin’s fun-loving, positive, and patient nature defines her both personally and professionally.
 She teaches Piano and Composition.

-文名：林品妡) tells stories through her music.
+As a composer, Pin-Hsin Lin (中文名：林品妡) tells stories through her music.
 To establish a beautiful soundscape, she likes to combine both Eastern and Western musical cultures into her music.
-Pin-Hsin is currently selected as the winner of the 2021 Composers Today State Contest in California.
+Her new composition, "Cross the Line of Death," is programed by the Hear Now Music Festival 2023.
+She was also awarded the first place of the 2021 Composers Today State Contest of California.

 An award-winning composer, her music has been performed by the following groups:

 Bridges East and West Music Festival of University at California Los Angeles